AryanVBW/UbuntuOnDroid/README.md

 - **Extensive Software Ecosystem:** Access a vast library of software to tailor your Android experience.

-## 🚀 Getting Started:

-1. Clone this repository to your Android device.
-2. Navigate to the UbuntuOnDroid directory.
-3. Follow the installation instructions in the README file.
-4. Embrace Ubuntu's versatility on your Android device!
+## 🚀 Embrace Ubuntu's versatility on your Android device!

 ## 🤝 Contribution and Support: